GregUtas/robust-services-core/README.md

 Download one of the [releases](https://github.com/GregUtas/robust-services-core/releases/latest).
-Code committed since the latest release is work in progress and may be unstable or incomplete, so downloading from the green "Code" dropdown menu on the main page is not recommended.
+Code committed since the latest release is work in progress and may be unstable or incomplete, so downloading from the green Code&#9662; dropdown menu on the main page is not recommended.

+> **Warning**
-:warning: For proper operation, RSC must be launched from a directory below its [_src_](src) directory.
+> For proper operation, RSC must be launched from a directory below its [_src_](src) directory.
 See the [installation guide](docs/Installing.md).

 ## Building an executable